WebsiteBaker-modules/cwsoft-postits/README.md

 ### Frontend template modifications (OBLIGATORY)

 Visit the Postit page you created in your frontend.
 If you see a JavaScript message, you need to adapt the ***index.php*** of your frontend template.
-Open your WebsiteBaker frontend template file ***index.php*** in the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme) and search for the following lines.
+Open your WebsiteBaker frontend template file ***index.php*** in the [cwsoft-addon-file-editor](https://github.com/cwsoft/wb-addon-file-editor#readme) and search for the following lines.

 	if (function_exists('register_frontend_modfiles')) {
 		register_frontend_modfiles('css');